NIH-MIP/pytorch_cmd_line_tools/README.md

-Miscellaneous tools
+Tools for running pytorch from command line (to make running on cluster easier)

 # create_imagefolder.py
 command line program that puts all your files in Pytorch ImageFolder.
 Expects .jpeg images with label after final underscore

 flags:

---input_path # full path to directory with images
+--input_path      full path to directory with images

---output_path # full path to directory you want your ImageFolder
+--output_path     full path to directory you want your ImageFolder output to go to. iMust be empty folder

---percent(float) #what percent of total patients allocated for validation
+--percent(float)  percent of total patients allocated for validation (default=0.2)

+-- cat1_lab (str) name of first label (default='neg')

+-- cat2_lab (str) name of 2nd label (default='pos')

+-- balance (bool) if True, balances the dataset for you.  (default=True)

 Example Usage:
 1) Download file and navigate to folder in command line